Particle Dynamics Simulation

 Vacuum Electron Devices, Particle Accelerators and More

-Charged particle dynamics simulation is essential to analyzing and optimizing a great variety of charged particle devices.
-The simulation process of a particles life can start with the emission of the particles, the effects of accelerating electrostatic and focusing magnetostatic fields that they are exposed to.
+Charged particle dynamics simulation is essential to analyzing and optimizing various charged particle devices.
+The simulation process of a particle's life can start with the emission of the particles and the effects of accelerating electrostatic and focusing magnetostatic fields that they are exposed to.
 In addition, these devices creating external fields are carefully designed using highly accurate static simulation.
 At very high energies, the relativistic equations of motion must also be considered.

 Particle simulation can consider the fields generated by the particles as space charge, which overlays the external electromagnetic fields.
 The self-electromagnetic fields can introduce a transient component that acts back on the particles.
 At this point, we require a fully self-consistent Particle-in-Cell simulation.